ShirAmir/ComputerVisionCourse/facialRecognition/guide.md

 ```
 facialRecognition
+├── images
+│   ├── train_data_set
+│   └── utility
+├── results
 ├── src
+│   ├── utility
+│   │   ├── haarcascade_eye.xml
+│   │   └── haarcascade_frontalface_default.xml
+│   ├── eigenfaces.py
+│   ├── gui.py
+│   ├── test.py
+│   ├── trian.py
-│   ├── train.py
+│   ├── train_data.npz
-│   └── test.py
+│   └── result.csv
 └── guide.md
 ```

+The sub-directory `images` contains all the images we use in the program.
+The database training images are in `training_data_set` directory and the images used to generate the guide are in `utility` sub-directory.
+The sub-directory `results` is the default location for the program's output.
 The sub-directory `src` contains all our code.
+The sub-directory inside it named `utility` contains the haarcascades used in *Viola-Jones* face detector.
-`train.py` contains the implementation of training the set of faces, while `test.py` contains the code that detects and recognizes faces in an image.
+`eigenfaces.py` contians all the code regarding computation and analysis of *eigenvectors*, `train.py` contains the code that trains the database images and `test.py` contains the code that tries to recognize faces from the database in a new image.
+Also, `train_data.npz` contains the data acquired in the training stage and `result.csv` contains the analysis of the results.
+Finally, `gui.py` contains the GUI implementation and is the file one must run inorder to activate the program.